emma-os/emma-os/README.md

 - 👋 Hi, I’m Emma
-- 👀 I’m interested in music and chess
+- 👀 I’m interested in music and chess and video games
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on any javascript project
 - 📫 Nigeria